papampi/braiins-os/README.md

 * *nand* - writes U-Boot and UBI image with the Linux kernel and a *SquashFS* root file system to the NAND (the writable overlay uses a *UBIFS* file system)

-Let's assume local network with one miner running braiins/LEDE firmware and default configuration of the build system.
+Let's assume local network with one instance running braiins/OpenWrt firmware and default configuration of the build system.
-The following command can be used for deployment of SD or NAND image to this miner:
+The following command can be used for deployment of SD or NAND image to this machine:

 ```bash
 # mount mmc0 partition 1 and copy all images and 'uEnv.txt' to it